-Knowing what legal regime is applicable to an insurance claim is essential to assess the claim properly.
-Regarding the applicable law, the first thing one must do is check whether there are any international regulations that are applicable and that govern the dispute.
-For example, if the subjects affected by the conflict are Spanish and French, the regulation that should be taken into account to determine the applicable law will be Regulation (EC) No. 593/2008, of 17 June (Rome I) on the law applicable to contractual obligations.
-In its Article 2, Rome I establishes its universal application.
+Knowing which legal regime is applicable to an insurance claim is essential to assess the claim properly.
+To determine the applicable law, it is necessary to check whether there are any applicable international treaties or regulations governing the dispute.
+For example, if the subjects affected by the dispute are Spanish and French, the Rome I Regulation (Rome I)6 determines the law applicable to contractual obligations.

-Article 7 of Rome I, on the other hand, regulates the law applicable in insurance-related claims.
-This Article establishes that the parties will be free to choose the applicable law to the contract when the contract covers a large risk as defined in the relevant European Directive.
-In the absence of agreement between the parties, the insurance contract covering a large risk will be governed by the law of the country where the insurer has its habitual residence.
+Article 7 of Rome I regulates the law applicable to insurance-related claims.
+This Article establishes that the parties will be free to choose the law applicable to the contract when the contract covers large risks.
+In the absence of an agreement between the parties, large risks insurance contracts will be governed by the law of the country where the insurer has its habitual residence.
 If, however, it appears from the circumstances as a whole that the contract is more closely connected with another country, the law of that other country shall apply.

-For insurance contracts not covering large risks, Article 7 limits the freedom of choice of the parties to the laws of the following Member States:
+For insurance contracts covering risks not considered to be large risks, Article 7 limits the freedom of choice of the parties to the laws of the following:

-- where the risk is situated at the time of the contract;
+- the Member State where the risk is situated at the time of the contract;

-- where the policyholder has his or her habitual residence;
+- the Member State where the policyholder has his or her habitual residence;

-- where the policyholder is nationalised in the case of life assurance;
+- the Member State where the policyholder is nationalised in the case of life insurance contracts;

-- where the events occur in events occurring policies; and
+- the Member State where the events occur in events-occurring policies; and

-- the Member State where the policyholder develops his professional activities if at least two of the covered risks relate to that professional activity.
+- the Member State where the policyholder develops his or her professional activities if at least two of the risks covered relate to that professional activity.

 If the parties do not choose any of the applicable laws, the law of the Member State in which the risk is located will be applicable.

-In addition, in compulsory insurance, Article 4 of Rome I provides other alternatives and the prevalence of the law of the Member State that imposes the obligation to insure.
+In addition, in relation to compulsory insurance, Article 4 of Rome I provides other alternatives among which the law of the Member State that imposes the obligation to insure is prevalent.7

 ii Competent jurisdiction

-Another important question in litigation is to determine which are the relevant courts or tribunals to resolve any insurance dispute.
-A claim presented before a court that does not have jurisdiction over the matter may be dismissed for lack of jurisdiction following an application from the respondent and this could result in the claimant losing time and money and could also result in the claim being time barred.
+Another important issue in litigation is determining the relevant courts or tribunals in which to resolve an insurance dispute.
+A claim presented before a court that does not have jurisdiction over the matter may be dismissed for this reason following an application from the respondent, and this could result in the claimant losing time and money, and in the claim being time-barred.

 - the courts of the Member State in which the defendant is resident;

-- for co-insurers, the courts of the Member State in which proceedings are brought against the leading insurer shall have jurisdiction.
+- for co-insurers, the courts of the Member State in which proceedings are brought against the leading insurer.

-It must be noted that, even if the insurer is not domiciled in a Member State but has an agency or branch in one of those states, the claimant shall be deemed to be resident in that Member State.
+Note that even if the insurer is not domiciled in a Member State but has an agency or branch in a Member State, the claimant shall be deemed to be a resident of that Member State.